-What we call reason as a way of knowing is grounded in the principle of reason: nihil est sine ratione, “nothing is without reason” or “nothing is without a reason”.
+What we call reason as a way of knowing or a way of relating to the world is grounded in the principle of reason: nihil est sine ratione, “nothing is without reason” or “nothing is without a reason”.
 The principle of reason holds that each and every thing that is, no matter what it is or how it is, has a reason for its being as it is.
 Whatever happens to be actual has a reason for its actuality.
 Whatever happens to be possible has a reason for its possibility.
 Whatever happens to be necessary has a reason for its necessity.

 The principle of reason is ubiquitous in all that we do and it is so because it is “illuminating”, and through this “illumination” it is “empowering”.
 Nothing happens without a reason: nothing happens without a cause.
 Every cause is in some way a reason.
 Not every reason brings about something in the way of causation, however.
 For example, the universally valid statement “All men are mortal” contains the reason for seeing that Socrates is mortal, but the statement does not bring about, is not the cause for, the fact that Socrates dies.
 As we shall see, the principle of reason is not the same as the principle of causality; it is broader and encompasses the principle of causality.